TahenyBELGUITH/TahenyBELGUITH/README.md

 ### About Me 🚀 <br>

-- 🎓 I’m an Open-Source enthusiast & a fresher pursuing my Bachelors in Computer Science & Engineering.</br>
+- 🎓 I freshly get my Bachelors in Computer Science & Software Engineering at the Higher Institute of Computer Science and Mathematics.</br>
 -  👩‍💻 I’m currently studying and training to become a **Full-Stack Software Developer** in a remote and multicultural environment at
 [Microverse](https://www.microverse.org/). <br>
 - 🌱 I’m currently learning how to **create websites** using **HTML5, CSS, CSS frameworks, and JavaScript**. <br>